DocCyblade/tkl-actual-bootstrap/docs/README.bootstrap.txt

 Notes:
 - If you pass --domain, you must also pass --yes (live) or --dry-run (preview).
 - If omitted, bootstrap prompts (or defaults to example.com when -y is used).
+- Installer validates --install-version against npm and performs an atomic install via a temp build dir (no leftover dirs on failure).

 What it does
 ------------